elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

-It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of them as a persistence agnostic `schema`.
+It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`.
+You can think of them as a persistence agnostic `schema`.
 This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
-For example, when you want an intermediate data structure, or when you want to independently work with structured data inside a parent schema.
+For example, if you want to build a contact form, you still want to parse and validate the data, but the data is likely not persisted anywhere.
+Instead, it is used to send an email.
+Embedded schemas would be a good fit for such use case.

 ### Migrations